FujiNetWIFI/fujinet-firmware/README.md

 There is active discussion and work on Discord: https://discord.gg/hhKm9AH

-There are two active thread on the AtariAge forums:
+There are two active threads on the AtariAge forums:
 * Software development discussion in
 ["#FujiNet - a WIP SIO Network Adapter for the Atari 8-bit"](https://atariage.com/forums/topic/298720-fujinet-a-wip-sio-network-adapter-for-the-atari-8-bit/)
 * Hardware discussion in